tfchurch/sumo-hakyll/pages/otherevents.md

 We hold weekly practices starting in April, and we are always looking for SUMO members to help out at practices and go on the trip.
-If you're interested in helping, email Moor Xu at annoyingpi@gmail.com.
+If you're interested in helping, email Spencer Yee at spencery@stanford.edu.
 $end$
 $end$